-New social expectation plays a role in the decision of divorce, too.
+New social expectations plays a role in the decision of divorce, too.
 General notion towards roles in gender is changing gradually from traditional “market husband and housewife”, but the contemporary trend presents social ambivalence.
 For women, they are encouraged and admired to enter labor force market; on the other hand, high personal income and heavy burden for family provision do not release women from domestic responsibility (Brines, 1994).
-For men, the requirement to contribute more to child care and domestic chores do not diminish the expectation for them to become breadwinners (Potuchek, 1992).
-Such notion imposes double burden on both sides of the couple, making conjugal relation more troublesome and unstable.
+For men, the requirements to contribute more to child care and domestic chores do not diminish the expectations for them to become breadwinners (Potuchek, 1992).
+Such notion imposes double burden on both husband and wife, making/rendering conjugal relation more troublesome and unstable.
 Since the changing of social expectation is a long-term process, it can be regarded as an exogenous factor in the time period of a decade.

 Methods

-The current paper uses data in state level in the United States from 1995 to 2008.
+This study uses data in state level in the United States from 1995 to 2008.
 There are two primary advantages of the data used here.
 Firstly, the completeness and availability of numerous control variables increase significantly in the latest decade.
 Secondly, statistical approaches have been developed with the improvement of research technique and specific tools.
 Data on female employment is taken from the Bureau of Labor Statistics (BLS), described by two variables: women’s labor force participation rate (emprat) and female labor force bargaining power in family (labpow).
 The second variable is represented by the proportion of nontraditional family pattern where wife is the only one in labor.
 More specifically:

-Ignoring some interrelated variables, such as education level, unemployment rate by sex and macroeconomic growth will result serious systematic error as a kind of endogenous problem.
-Spouses with higher education levels (eduhig) are expected to be more rational and cool in the attitude towards marriage but may have stronger requirements from the partner.
+Ignoring some interrelated variables, such as education level, unemployment rate by sex and macroeconomic growth can result in serious systematic error as a kind of endogenous problem.
+Spouses with higher education levels (eduhig) are expected to be more rational in their attitudes towards marriage but may have stronger requirements from the partner.
 High unemployment rate, especially the unemployment of married men (uemrat) can affect the labor division in market.
-GDP adjusted for inflation (gdp) reflects the real income of the whole nation that can influence people’s action in work as well as in life.
+GDP adjusted for inflation (gdp) reflects the real income of the whole nation that can influence people’s actions in work as well as in life.
 Therefore, these three variables are added to the liner model in order to distinguish the direct influence of women’s employment on marital stability.
-Information about these variables is available in the Statistics Abstract of the United States (2009 and 2010).
+Information about these variables is available in the Statistics Abstract/summary? of the United States (2009 and 2010).

 Most previous models estimate the divorce rate in t period with employment rates in t-1 period (emprat (t-1)) under the assumption that people make some choice on marriage according to the employment status of the previous year.
-For most people now, however, initiating a divorce is not usually an easy decision which can go through a relatively long period rather than one year, therefore cannot be embodied appropriately by only one logged variable in female employment.
-Furthermore, the consideration of divorce may have a feedback effect on working behavior, usually as a kind of disturbance, and then change the employment status of the women who has a greater chance to separate from her spouse in the near future.
+For most people now, however, initiating a divorce is not usually an easy decision which can go through a relatively long period than a year, therefore cannot be represented appropriately by only one logged variable in female employment.
+Furthermore, the consideration of divorce may have a backwash effect on working behavior, usually as a kind of disturbance, and then change the employment status of the women who has a greater chance to separate from her spouse in the near future.
 Such feedback effect violates the assumption of strictly exogenous explanatory variables.
 Adding a two-year-lagged variable (emprat (t-2)) is helpful in solving these problems.